-- Not great for large, unwieldy, or bulk packages
+- Not great for large, unwieldy, or bulky packages

-There are several shipping options with USPS.
-Here is a basic rundown of each option.
+You have several shipping options with USPS.
+Here is a basic rundown of each option:

-- First-Class Mail®: This is for envelopes or small packages that weigh less than 13oz.
+- First-Class Mail®: This is for standard size envelopes weighing up to 3.5oz or small packages that weigh up to 13oz.
 Cost is based on weight, size, and location.
 The speed for First-Class Mail is 1-3 days, and it is only available for purchase in-person at a US postal office.

 - Priority Mail®: This is a shipping service for packages that has a flat-rate, regional rate, and retail rate.
 Priority Mail regional and retail rates are based on weight, size, and zone.
 However, the flat-rate covers up to 70lbs without a need to weigh.
 Mail arrives between 1-3 days, and you can purchase this option in-person or online.

-- Priority Mail Express®: This is the USPS option for overnight guaranteed shipping.
+- Priority Mail Express®: This is the USPS option for overnight guaranteed shipping of packages under 70lbs.
 It also includes free pick-up at your home or office.
-That overnight shipping is guaranteed…or your money back…and includes insurance.
-(Although, for the holiday season, there is some fine print: the money-back guarantee is only applicable if the package hasn’t been delivered after two business days if it’s mailed between December 22-December 25, due to the volume of mail.)
+That overnight shipping is guaranteed, or your money back, and includes insurance.
+(Although, for the holiday season, there is some fine print: the money-back guarantee is only applicable if the package hasn’t been delivered after two business days if it’s mailed between December 22 and December 25, due to the volume of mail.)
 The rate is based on weight, size, and location of the shipment destination.
-You can purchase this option in-person or online.
+You can purchase this option in person or online.

-- Media Mail®: If you are a business that sells items that classify as media items then you might be able to use Media Mail® to ship items as an economical option.
-This is for videos, books, CDs, etc. This isn’t the best option for time-sensitive material as it takes anywhere between 2-10 days for delivery.
-It is only available in-person at a post office.
+- Media Mail®: If your business sells items that classify as media items then you might be able to use Media Mail® to ship items as an economical option.
+This is for videos, books, CDs, etc. This isn’t the best option for time-sensitive material as it takes anywhere between 2-8 days for delivery.
+It is available only in-person at a post office.

 How Much Does USPS Holiday Shipping Cost?